datadotworld/dwapi-spec/docs/intro.md

 1. Privacy policy and terms of use
 1. Content appropriateness

-Given that approval at this stage can be subjective, if you intend to get your product featured on data.world, please [work closely with us](help@data.world) and align expectations from the beginning of your project. data.world reserves the right to further define and change the above criteria at any time and without notice.
+Given that approval at this stage is subjective, if you intend to get your product featured on data.world, please  [work closely with us](help@data.world)  to align expectations from the beginning of your project.
+We reserve the right to further expand or change the above criteria at any time and without notice.

 ## Getting Early Access